Monday, 8th October, 2018

 Make sure that the tip of the tube doesn't touch your eye.
 If the tip of the tube makes contact with your eye, squeeze out two or three drops straight away on to some tissue and rinse the tip of the tube with salt water.

 If you wear contact lenses, remove them before you apply fusidic acid eye drops because the drops can scratch or discolour them.

-The NHS recommend that you should use fusidic acid eye drops for at least 48 after you feel better and your eye looks normal.
+The NHS recommends that you should use fusidic acid eye drops for at least 48 after you feel better and your eye looks normal.
 This will ensure all the bacteria in the infection are killed.